Amikam Aharoni: Education

 Born in Safed, Aharoni received a M.A. in physics from Hebrew University in 1953 and a Ph.D. in physics from the Weizmann Institute in 1957.
 His thesis was on magnetoresistive memory elements.
 His postdoc work with John Bardeen took him to the University of Illinois during 1958-1959.
 In 1971-1972, 1977–1978, and 1992 he was a senior research fellow in the Department of Metallurgy at the University of Oxford.
 In 1972 he was promoted to professor in the Department of Electronics at Weizmann Institute, and in 1978 he was appointed the Richard Kronstein Professor of Theoretical Magnetism.

 Research

+His research significantly advanced the theoretical understanding of magnetic phenomena.